 When stockpiling emergency food supplies, or any emergency supplies, you need to rotate your stocks.
 For instance, if you’re storing emergency food and water, they should be rotated into your normal eating patterns.
 By stocking up on foods that you already eat, and then rotating them into your normal diet, you will ensure that you not only have fresh food when a disaster hits, but you’ll also be saving a huge amount of money by not throwing away expired food.
 For more information, read our article on inspecting and rotating your emergency supplies.

-This is one of the most important, and best money saving tip that we can give.
+This is one of the most important, and best money-saving tips that we can give.
 From a preparedness perspective, knowing how to cook your own food from scratch probably doesn’t need much explaining.
 When the SHTF, finding that box of Twinkies may not be that easy; well now that they’ve gone bankrupt it might become impossible.

 From a saving money point of view, learning how to cook healthy homemade goods can cut your food budget in half, possibly more.